graciellehigino/ms_range_interactions/manuscript.md

 (www.gbif.org).
 We used the GBIF download API to retrieve all species occurrences on November 22nd 2022 [@GBIF.org2022GbiOcc].
 We restricted our query to the data with spatial coordinates and which were inside the spatial extent of our rasters.
-We did not use continental or date filters to retrieve as much data as possible.
-However, a few observations were localized in the ocean near latitude 0° and longitude 0°.
+A few observations were localized in the ocean near latitude 0° and longitude 0°.
 We assumed these were errors and removed all observations falling in the extent between latitudes 2°S and 2°N and longitudes 2°W and 2°E to keep only mainland sites.
+We did not use any additional geographical filters to retrieve as much data as possible.
+Being mindful of the recent and remarkable anthropogenic impact on African megafauna, we decided to restrict the occurrences used on the validation step to those recorded after the year 2000 (and, therefore, only records with date information).
+This decision was made after evaluating the overall temporal distribution of the GBIF records.

 We then converted the occurrence data into raster format by determining which pixels had a least one GBIF occurrence.
 This allowed us to remove the effect of